 A properly constructed investment policy statement will list the criteria necessary to comply with the safe harbor provisions of ERISA section 404(c) and state the intention of the plan to comply with it.
 Having an ERISA section 404(c) compliant 401k plan shields the plan sponsor from lawsuits brought by participants for losses on investments in the plan.

-Your investment policy statement should outline the investments that the investment committee believes are appropriate for your 401k plan.
+Your IPS should outline the investments that the investment committee believes are appropriate for your 401k plan.
 This may include investment options like target date funds and collective investment trust funds.
 Also likely to be included are all nine combinations of large-, mid- and small-capitalization mutual funds spread across the value, blend and growth spectrum.

-Your investment policy statement should also list those investments that are not permitted in your 401k plan.
+Your IPS should also list those investments that are not permitted in your 401k plan.
 Typically excluded are investments in any real property (gold, real estate, collectibles, etc.) along with individual stocks, commodities (real or futures), private equity and non-publicly traded stock.

 Roles and responsibilities

 It is important for the IPS to outline the roles and responsibilities of the investment committee, custodian, investment consultant and investment manager.
 Not sure what your investment committee should be doing during your meetings?
 Take a look at your IPS.

 Process is the key to effective fiduciary compliance.
 A sound investment option selection process outlined in the IPS serves as a guide to helping the investment committee make good investment decisions.